skupperproject/skupper/cmd/bootstrap/README.md

 As the root user, namespaces are stored under: /var/lib/skupper/namespaces.

-In case the path (-p) flag is omitted, Skupper will try to process custom resources stored at the sources directory of the default namespace, or from the namespace provided through the namespace (-n) flag.
+In case the path (-p) flag is omitted, Skupper will try to process custom resources stored at the input/resources directory of the default namespace, or from the namespace provided through the namespace (-n) flag.

 If the respective namespace already exists and you want to bootstrap it